ethanyen30/shared-nlp-hw/tfidf_guesser/README.md

 one that only tests the guesser, one that specifically tests the buzzer.
 The guesser evaluation will retrain your model, the buzzer evaluation will use the the uploading model directly.
-1. Optimize the retrieval mechanism by tuning parameters, weighting, and/or using different tokenizers/vocabularies.
+1. For the guesser, you can get extra credit by optimizing the retrieval mechanism by tuning parameters, weighting, and/or using different tokenizers/vocabularies.
-2. Do well in the overall leaderboard (while overall buzz ratio and accuracy is important, more important is using features that take advantage of tfidf guesser features or multiple guessers.)
+2. For the buzzer, do well in the buzzer overall leaderboard (while overall buzz ratio and expected wins is important, more important is using features that take advantage of tfidf guesser features, using multiples guesses, or multiple guessers.)
 3. Add additional tf-idf guessers (e.g., from the provided Wikipedia pages).
 You can create an additional guesser if you want to keep it separate from the tfidf_guesser.
 If you do